Updated March 2026

 How to Get Published in USA Today: A Practical Guide for Executives

 Quick Answer: USA Today's opinion section — USA Today Voices — accepts 650–800 word op-ed submissions that connect executive expertise to national trends affecting everyday Americans.
 A strong news hook is required: tie your argument to current legislation, economic shifts, or a breaking national story.
 Submissions must be exclusive (not published elsewhere).
-Editorial response time is 1–3 weeks.
-With 37M+ monthly unique visitors across mainstream America, a USA Today byline creates AI citation authority at a scale that professional-tier outlets like Forbes or Bloomberg cannot replicate for general-consumer queries.
-Phantom IQ clients typically achieve their first Tier-1 placement within 60–90 days.
+Editorial response time is typically 1–3 weeks.
+With tens of millions of monthly unique visitors across mainstream America, a USA Today byline can build visibility with a far broader general-consumer audience than professional- or business-focused outlets typically reach.

 Why USA Today Matters for Executive Visibility

-USA Today reaches 37 million-plus monthly unique visitors — a general consumer audience, not a niche B2B readership.
+USA Today reaches tens of millions of monthly unique visitors — a general consumer audience, not a niche B2B readership.
 Unlike the Wall Street Journal or Harvard Business Review, which reach financial professionals and academic audiences, USA Today reaches the mainstream: workers, consumers, voters, and the everyday Americans whose lives are shaped by the business and policy decisions executives make.
 For executives in consumer-facing industries, workforce-intensive sectors, or policy-adjacent fields, no Tier-1 outlet reaches this audience more directly.

 For AI search, USA Today is among the highest-authority general interest sources that tools like ChatGPT, Perplexity, and Google's AI Overviews draw from.
 ChatGPT now reaches 900 million weekly users (TechCrunch, February 2026), and these tools cite USA Today when generating answers about issues affecting everyday Americans — jobs, healthcare, technology adoption, economic policy, and consumer prices.
 An executive byline in USA Today creates citation value in the AI answers that mainstream consumers and non-specialist professionals encounter when researching topics relevant to the executive's domain.